Aaron O'Connell

-Aaron John O'Connell (born April 8, 1986) is an American model and actor.
-O'Connell is best known for his portrayal of Wyatt Cryer in the prime time television drama The Haves and the Have Nots which airs on the Oprah Winfrey Network.
+Aaron John O'Connell (born April 8, 1986) is an American model and actor known for his portrayal of Wyatt Cryer in the prime time television drama The Haves and the Have Nots, which aired on the Oprah Winfrey Network.

 Early life

-O'Connell is the only son of Mark O'Connell, a former player for the Cincinnati Bengals and Kathryn Deeble O'Connell.
+O'Connell is the only son of Mark O'Connell, a former player for the Cincinnati Bengals, and Kathryn Deeble O'Connell.
 He has three sisters, Amy, Abby and Anna.

-He graduated from Cathedral High School in 2004 where he played football, basketball and baseball.
+He graduated from Cathedral High School in Indianapolis in 2004; he played football, basketball and baseball.
 As a child, his maternal grandfather Wayne taught him how to play the piano.
-In 2008, O'Connell graduated from Purdue University's College of Health and Human Sciences where he received a bachelor's degree in Health and Fitness.
+In 2008, O'Connell graduated from Purdue University's College of Health and Human Sciences, where he received a bachelor's degree in health and fitness.